bexi/moviecollections-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features
 * Think about UX - should movies/series be seperated or not
 * Update movielist with new data from OMDB (image, description etc)
 * Connect search bar to OMDB
 * Switch for showing if a movie is watched or not
 * Delete movie from movie list
+* Add tests

 * Be able to add a movie title and view it in the my movie list - done
 * Setup connection to Lambda/ApiGateway so requests can be done - done
 * Sign in (aws cognito) - done
 * Sign up (aws cognito) - done
 * Navigation bar/menu - done
 * App shell - done

 ## Available Scripts